-The project Inframondo (Underworld), which Viale conceived whilst undergoing some endoscopic investigations in 2012, is an installation of drawings produced in various caves and cavities, points of contact between inside and outside the planet.
+The project Inframondo (Underworld), which Viale conceived whilst undergoing some endoscopic investigations in 2012, is a growing series of drawings produced in various caves and cavities, points of contact between inside and outside the planet.

-The drawings are done by means of physical contact with the sites chosen, by resting sheets of graph paper on the walls of the cave and running a pencil over them to trace shapes and protuberances.
+The drawings are done by means of physical contact with the sites chosen, by resting sheets of graph paper on the walls of the cave and running a graphite bar over them to trace shapes and protuberances.

 The curiosity and the need to share this practice with others, previously always individual, gave rise to a workshop, which took place in July 2013 with PAV - Centro Sperimentale d’Arte Contemporanea, Turin, and the CAI Speleological Commission of Lanzo Torinese.